QuietMisdreavus/vimfiles/README.md

 [pathogen]: https://github.com/tpope/vim-pathogen

-Memo to self: When installing fresh, omnisharp has some extra setup:
+Memo to self: When installing fresh, racer also has some setup.

-	# install mono first
-    cd bundle/omnisharp-vim/server
-	xbuild

-Racer also has some setup.
 Amazingly, I was able to build it with the "beta" rustc in the Arch repo (as of 4/28/2015) in contrast with the warning displayed in racer's README.

     # install rustc and cargo first
 	cd bundle/racer